davidmckennirey/davidmckennirey.github.io/_posts/2021-06-02-bastion-write-up.md

 [*] Cleaning up...
 ```

-`secretsdump.py` actually found a password 'bureaulampje', but we don't know what it belongs to.
-Lets throw these hashes into JtR to see if it was able to get anything from them.
+`secretsdump.py` found that the default password is 'bureaulampje', but let's throw these hashes into JtR to see if it was able to get anything from them.

 ```bash
 $ john --wordlist=/usr/share/seclists/Passwords/Leaked-Databases/rockyou.txt hashes.txt --format=NT